MatthewBooth/OTAUpdates/Installing.md

 Placing this in your ROM is actually quite easy.

-Firstly, either compile yourself using the instructions, or head over to [UltimaROM.com](http://ultimarom.com/downloads/ota-updates/) and get a pre-compiled APK.
-The pre-compiled version is much quicker.

-### Which version of the file do I need?
+Firstly, you should have checked out the instructions for building or acquiring this ROM

+### Ok, where should I put the APK?

+You should put the downloaded apk in the following folder:

+##### Lollipop and later

+The APK goes in /system/priv-app/OTAUpdates/OTAUpdates.apk

+##### Kitkat and earlier

+The APK goes in /system/priv-app/OTAUpdates.apk

+### Anything else?

+Yes!
+There is also a library to extract from the OTAUpdates.apk and place in the system folder.

-You need the version of the file that corresponds to the Android version of your ROM, and your ARM CPU architecture.
+##### First you need to know your ARM CPU Architecture

-##### Finding your ARM CPU architecture

 Install ADB and run this command